 Personalized medicine for rectal cancer treatment

-During diagnosis, a pathologist analyzes your biopsy to look for specific genetic mutations in the rectal tumor.
+At MSK, patients with metastatic disease have their tumor tissue analyzed by a pathologist to look for specific genetic mutations.
 Knowing which mutations are there or not can help your medical oncologist determine which chemotherapy drugs will be most effective and minimize side effects.

 Some standard chemotherapy drugs aren’t effective in rectal tumors carrying certain mutations.
-For example, if you have certain mutations in your KRAS gene, the drugs panitumumab and cetuximab aren’t good treatment options.
+For example, if you have certain mutations in your KRAS, NRAS, or BRAF genes, the drugs panitumumab and cetuximab aren’t good treatment options.
 Armed with this information, your team would recommend a different drug therapy.

 If you have locally advanced rectal cancer, or if the tumor is lying low in the rectum (near the anus), your treatment team may recommend chemotherapy before surgery, also called neoadjuvant therapy.
 Chemotherapy can help shrink the tumor, making it easier to remove.
 Chemoradiation, a combination of chemotherapy and radiation, can also help shrink the tumor before surgery.